XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/ListsData.md

 ### Method Goals

-This paragraph aims to describe all of our lists with data.
+This paragraph aims to return all of the data lists used in our system: language codes, error codes,currency list, credit cards, nationality and market.

 ### Language Codes